 British Columbia (Attorney General) v.
 Le 2023 BCCA 200: Gib acted for the Trial Lawyers Association of British Columbia in its successful administrative law challenge of a regulation imposing a cap on disbursements in motor vehicle claims.

-Rorison v Insurance Corporation of British Columbia 2022 BCSC 624: Gib is counsel for the plaintiffs in this proposed class proceeding against ICBC and the Province of British Columbia for losses to catastrophically injured motorists and ratepayers as a result of a scheme whereby ICBC purports to reimburse the Province for the cost of doctors’ visits.
+Rorison v Insurance Corporation of British Columbia 2022 BCSC 624, 2023 BCCA 474: Gib is lead counsel for the plaintiffs in this proposed class proceeding against ICBC and the Province of British Columbia for losses to catastrophically injured motorists and ratepayers as a result of a scheme whereby ICBC purports to reimburse the Province for the cost of doctors’ visits.
 The chambers judge certified the accident victims claim but not the ratepayer claim.
-Appeals from that decision are on reserve at the Court of Appeal.
+The Court of Appeal allowed our client’s appeal.
+The litigation continues.

 Athletes 4 Athletes Foundation v Canada (National Revenue) 2021 FCA 145: Gib acted for a Canadian amateur athletic association in its successful challenge of a decision by the Canada Revenue Agency to refuse its registration under the Income Tax Act.